asaran/opencv-handTracking/modules/contrib/doc/hand_detection/hand_detection.rst

     :param _rgbImg: The input RGB/color image with CV_8UC3 type.

     :param _depthImg: The input depth image with CV_16UC1 type.
+Whether to use depth information depends on 'useDepth' parameter in individual methods.

     :param _mask: Mask image showing valid hand region/patch with CV_8UC1 type

-    :param incremental : Passed in as true if we want to append the new data for training.
+    :param incremental: Passed in as true if we want to append the new data for training.
 If false, all previous learned models are discarded and training starts fresh.

 HandDetector::detect